 As state appropriations as a percentage of funding revenue for the School declined in the late 1990s, the Foundation’s fundraising for new facilities, upgraded equipment, scholarships, professorships, programs and research became even more essential to the mission of the School of Medicine and UNC Hospitals than ever before.
 In 2000 the School of Medicine joined the University’s Carolina First Campaign with a goal of raising $250 million.
 These funds would be aimed at building the School’s endowment, making capital improvements, funding scholarships, and supporting programs such as the Institute for Genetic Medicine, the Center for Infectious Disease, and the Neuroscience Center.

 Dr. William Roper became dean of the School of Medicine in 2004, and renewed focus on private funding and the importance of the Foundation’s work.
 In the Foundation’s 2003-2004 annual report, Roper acknowledged the uncertain economic climate yet framed the challenges in terms of opportunity, and recognized that in light of recent crises, the institution had “benefited greatly from the generosity of our alumni, friends, patients, foundations, and corporate partners."

-On its 60th anniversary, the Medical Foundation of North Carolina faces the most challenging fundraising environment in its history.
+Today, the Medical Foundation of North Carolina faces the most challenging fundraising environment in its history.
 But its generous donors and hardworking staff remain dedicated to the foundation’s mission: “… to secure financial and volunteer resources for the UNC School of Medicine and UNC Health Care to provide a healthier future through medical education, research, and patient care."